Morning pick-up from Kutaisi hotel.

 Afterward, continue the tour to another village of Baghdati town - Obcha, visit a small family winery – Baia`s Wine Cellar.
 Young sisters of Abuladze family Bai and Gvantsa trying to bring new life to the region's viticulture.
 They are the perfect example of young motivated women continuing family traditions.
 Bai is responsible for white grape varieties producing and marketing, while Gvantsa monitors red grape ones.
 Have traditional Imeretian lunch with wine tasting.

-Drop off to the hotel.
+Drop off at the hotel.